kavia-common/academic-management-system-50459-50468/student_management_frontend/README.md

 API clients are defined in `src/api/client.js`:
 - `api.students` for students CRUD (see root README for default paths)
+- `api.classes` for classes CRUD, class subjects, and teacher assignment
+  - Override `api.classes.endpoints` to match your backend (see root README for details and typical payload shapes)
 - `api.academics` for exams, subjects, marks, and reports
   - Override `api.academics.endpoints` to match your backend paths without changing code.
   - Example: